 Stories from Newbury

-A romantic tale from the Great Snow, Feb.
-12-24, 1717 - Joshua Coffin’s history of Newbury recounts the romantic tale of Abraham Adams who walked three miles to visit his new wife Abigail, snowbound in her parents’ home during the Great Snow which began on the 21st of February, 1717.
-Gathering Salt Marsh Hay - Salt marsh hay is still gathered on the North Shore today.
-Eva Jackman writes, “My husband’s family has been harvesting salt hay on the same Newbury land as in 1643.
-He cuts salt hay and helps with the stacks on Rte 1.
-When greenheads get really bad he resorts to burying himself in the hay to … Continue reading Gathering Salt Marsh Hay
+A romantic tale from the Great Snow of Feb.
+21-24, 1717 - Snowstorms on the 20th and 24th of February 1717 covered the earth up to 20 ft. deep.
+In some places houses were completely buried, and paths were dug from house to house under the snow.
+A widow in Medford burned her furniture to keep the children warm.
+Gathering Salt Marsh Hay - (Featured photo from a glass plate negative taken by Ipswich photographer George Dexter (1862-1927).)
+Salt marsh hay is still gathered on the North Shore today.
+Eva Jackman replied to this post: “My husband’s family has been harvesting salt hay on the same Newbury land as in 1643.
+He cuts salt hay and helps with the stacks … Continue reading Gathering Salt Marsh Hay

 Stories from Newburyport

-Newburyport Colonial homes - The HABS and the HABs NOTS Documenting the Architecture of Newburyport in the Historic American Buildings Survey Newburyport, MA was settled in 1635 as part of the town of Newbury.
+November 5: Guy Fawkes Day (“Pope Night,” “Gunpowder Day,” “Bonfire Night”) - The Puritans who settled Massachusetts abhorred holidays, but they turned a blind eye to Guy Fawkes Day, November 5, a British tradition which celebrated the failed attempt by Guy Hawkes, a Catholic, to blow up the king and members of Parliament and thus remove Protestants from government.
+On the evening of November 5, 1605, Sir … Continue reading November 5: Guy Fawkes Day (“Pope Night,” “Gunpowder Day,” “Bonfire Night”) Newburyport Colonial homes - The HABS and the HABs NOTS Documenting the Architecture of Newburyport in the Historic American Buildings Survey Newburyport, MA was settled in 1635 as part of the town of Newbury.
 In 1764, the General Court of Massachusetts passed “An act for erecting part of the town of Newbury into a new town by the name … Continue reading Newburyport Colonial homes Postcards from Newburyport - (Click on any image to begin a slideshow.
 Press the X in the top left corner or the Esc button to leave the slide show).
 Bombshell from Louisbourg - Mounted securely to a stone post at the corner of Middle and Independent Streets in Newburyport, there was for many years a large cast-iron bombshell, thrown from a mortar at the Second Siege of Louisbourg, Nova Scotia in 1758.
 It was brought to Newbury by Nathaniel Knapp, who served as a soldier, carpenter and ship-caulker with the … Continue reading Bombshell from Louisbourg The Great Newburyport fire, May 31, 1811 - A fire commenced about nine o’clock in a stable in Mechanic Row in Newburyport on the evening of May 31st, 1811.
 (The description below is from The Fireman’s Own Book by George P. Little, 1918.)
 Joppa Flats, Newburyport - In the late 19th Century, clam shacks proliferated along a stretch of the Merrimack River in Newburyport known as Joppa Flats, providing clams to the Boston area.
 Photos in this slideshow were provided by Laurie Jarvis Short.
 Visit her Joppa Flats page on Facebook.
 Lord Timothy Dexter - Timothy Dexter was born on January 22, 1747, and was undoubtedly the most eccentric person of his time.
-He aspired to join the upper classes of society, as many a fortunate blockhead had done before him, but he could not keep his mouth shut, and made no headway in his attempted progress to join the aristocrats … Continue reading Lord Timothy Dexter Jane Hooper, the fortune teller - This story is adapted from the Reminiscences of Joseph Smith and Reminiscences of a Newburyport Nonagenarian, and brings together no less than four incredible old tales.
+He aspired to join the upper classes of society, as many a fortunate blockhead had done before him, but he could not keep his mouth shut, and made no headway in his attempted progress to join the aristocrats … Continue reading Lord Timothy Dexter Jane Hooper, the fortune teller - This story is adapted from the Reminiscences of Joseph Smith and Reminiscences of a Nonagenarian and brings together no less than four incredible old tales.
 Jane Hooper was in 1760 a Newburyport “school dame” but after she lost that job she found fame as a fortune teller and became known in our area as “Madam Hooper, the Witch.”
-The Madam … Continue reading Jane Hooper, the fortune teller
+The Madam had very bright … Continue reading Jane Hooper, the fortune teller

 Documenting the Architecture of Newburyport in the Historic American Buildings Survey